vidhu-ops/auraeyemobile/replit.md

 - July 9, 2025.
 Enhanced watermark visibility: increased opacity to 80%, added bold font weight, strengthened shadow effects (8px blur with 4px offset), and applied double-layer text rendering for maximum visibility across all backgrounds.
 Ensured watermark is applied as the top layer after all aura effects in processImageWithAura function
 - July 10, 2025.
 Fixed chakra profile percentages: implemented proper normalization so Higher Chakras, Middle Chakras, and Lower Chakras percentages always sum to exactly 100%.
 Each group percentage is calculated proportionally based on raw averages, ensuring accurate chakra distribution display
 - July 10, 2025.
 Fixed Earth Star chakra display in 9-Chakra Energy System: added complete "Extended Chakras" section with both Soul Star and Earth Star chakras properly displayed with progress bars and scores, completing the full 9-chakra visualization in the chakra scores tab
+- July 10, 2025.
+Eliminated duplicate Soul Star and Earth Star chakras: removed duplicate entries from detailed chakra analysis section ensuring they only appear once in the "Your 9-Chakra Energy System" section, applied consistent normalization to both chakra profile sections for accurate percentage calculations

 ## User Preferences